Playism

-Playism (stylized as PLAYISM) is an independent video game publisher operated by Active Gaming Media.
-Playism started as a digital distribution platform for PC games, launched in May 2011.
+Playism (stylized as PLAYISM) is a Japanese independent video game publisher operated by Active Gaming Media.
+Playism started as a digital distribution platform for PC games in May 2011.

 History

-Playism was launched in May 2011 as a digital distribution platform for PC games.
+Playism was launched by Active Gaming Media in May 2011 as a digital distribution platform for PC games.
+It was founded by Shunji Mizutani, who has run it as executive producer since.
+Its launch titles included Machinarium and SpaceChem.
+Its goal was to introduce western-developed indie titles to the Japanese market, and to localize Japanese doujin games for overseas audience.

 In April 2013, Playism began a project with HAL College of Technology & Design in both Osaka and Nagoya.
 The project involves students creating games in four-person teams over a period of several months.
-The games would then be judged by PLAYISM staff, Daisuke "Pixel" Amaya (Cave Story), Smoking Wolf (One Way Heroics), and members of Nigoro (La-Mulana).
-The highest-rated games were then localized by PLAYISM, and released on the PLAYISM store page for purchase.
+The games would then be judged by Playism staff, Daisuke "Pixel" Amaya (Cave Story), Smoking Wolf (One Way Heroics), and members of Nigoro (La-Mulana).
+The highest-rated games were then localized by Playism, and released on the PLAYISM store page for purchase.